Vignesh-Lakshmanasamy-mdx/Coursework2_PDE4430_mobile_robots/README.md

 -- I am using solidworks 2025 to create my design

--- Install the URDF pulgin for the software to convert the design to urdf file.
+-- Install the URDF plugin for the software to convert the design to urdf file.

 **Step2**: